Sineware/protopocket/README.md

 # Sineware Protopocket

-The Protopocket is an open source reference development platform for mobile mainline Linux.
+The Protopocket is an open source, Raspberry Pi Compute Module 5 based reference development platform for mobile mainline Linux.
 It's a chonky phone you can build yourself!

 ![Protopocket on a table](./models/phone-1.png)